malwina0/2023L-Computational_Intelligence_Methods/README.md

 ## [SOM](https://github.com/malwina0/2023L-Computational_Intelligence_Methods/tree/main/SOM%20(Kohonen%20network) ) - Self Organizing Map (Kohonen network)
 The network is rectangular and allows to choose:
-* size of netowrk - M and N dimensions
+* size of netowrk - M and N dimensions,
-* neighborhood functions: gaussian or mexican hat
+* neighborhood functions: gaussian or mexican hat,
 * neighborhood width.

 The learning of the network is slowing down gradually with successive iterations.